docarray/docarray/docs/user_guide/storing/docindex.md

     pip install "docarray[hnswlib]"
     ```

-To create a Document Index, your first need a Document that defines the schema of your index.
+To create a Document Index, you first need a document that defines the schema of your index:

 ```python
 from docarray import BaseDoc